jitendrakyadav/pgmsolutions/readme.txt

 /*** Listing files/folders ***/
 ls      /* List files/folders (only files/folders name) of current directory */
-ll      /* ll => an alias of "ls -l"; lists all files/folders (with detaile like file/folder's owner-name, group-name, creation/updation date-time) of current directory*/ ll -a   /* "ll -a" => an alias of "ls -la"; -a => This option is used to list hidden files/folders as well; it list all files/folders with it's details of current directory and hidden files/folders as well. */ ll /var/www/html/2018/test       /* Lists all files/folders of test directory */ ll -a /var/www/html/2018/test    /* Lists all files/folders of test directory including hidden files as well */ ll -at /var/www/html/2018/test   /* -t => sort by modification time, newest first */
+ll      /* ll => an alias of "ls -l"; lists all files/folders (with -l => long-description like file/folder's owner-name, group-name, last updation date-time) of current directory */ ll -a   /* "ll -a" => an alias of "ls -la"; -a => all => This option is used to list hidden files/folders as well; it list all files/folders with it's long-description of current directory and hidden files/folders as well. */ ll /var/www/html/2018/test       /* Lists all files/folders of test directory */ ll -a /var/www/html/2018/test    /* Lists all files/folders of test directory including hidden files as well */ ll -at /var/www/html/2018/test   /* -t => sort by modification time, newest first */ ll myfile*			 /* It lists only those files/folders whose name starts with "myfile" having depth=1

 /*** Copy a file xyz.php but with different name jitendray.php, means both file would have same content ***/ cp xyz.php jitendray.php